 - Resources -- Static and periodically-updated pages of indexes and links, including the Links Portal, selected Forthcoming Books as compiled by Locus Magazine, annual Directories with bibliographic listings by type of books published with links to descriptions, bestseller lists, and reviews; indexes to reviews and interviews that have appeared in Locus Magazine, and the independently compiled Locus Index to Science Fiction, by William G. Contento, and the Science Fiction Awards Database, by Mark R. Kelly.

 - The Magazine -- Samples of each issue of Locus Magazine, including the Table of Contents, excerpts from the interviews, and listings of Locus Bestsellers and of New & Notable Books.

 - Blinks -- Sidebar links to notable reviews, articles, and websites

-Locus Online's editor, webmaster, and designer, is MARK R. KELLY, aka 'Electronic Editor-in-Chief' of Locus Magazine.
-He has a BA degree in Mathematics from UCLA, and has worked for a certain large aerospace concern in Canoga Park CA for over 25 years.
+Locus Online's editor, webmaster, and designer, is MARK R. KELLY.
+He has a BA degree in Mathematics from UCLA, and is retired from a 30-year career in aerospace.
 He wrote short fiction reviews for Locus Magazine under the "Distillations" heading from 1989 through 2001, and launched the Locus Online website in 1997, for which he won a Hugo Award in 2002.
-He compiled and created the Locus Index to Science Fiction Awards in 2000.
-He lives in Woodland Hills CA with his partner.
+He compiled and created the Locus Index to Science Fiction Awards in 2000, since expanded and rehosted as the Science Fiction Awards Database.
+He lives in Oakland CA with his partner.

 Locus Online does not have access to review material sent to Locus Magazine.
 For listing on Locus Online's Monitor pages, please send books and magazines to the following address.
 Email press releases, notifications of e-publications, etc., should be sent to email@example.com.